Heard County DUI Lawyer – Heard County DUI Attorney

 The Law Office of Richard Lawson is a legal firm that exclusively specializes in DUI Defense.
 Attorney Richard Lawson is a former Georgia DUI prosecutor with over twenty years' experience in DUI law.
 Take a look at our Avvo reviews and see why we are the top-rated DUI Defense firm in the state of Georgia; then contact us for a free no-obligation case evaluation.

-If you have been arrested for DUI in Heard County, Georgia, you should know that you only have ten business days to protect your driver's license from suspension.
-You (or your Heard County DUI Attorney) will need to file a request for an Administrative License Suspension (ALS) Hearing.
+If you have been arrested for DUI in Heard County, Georgia, you should know that you only have thirty business days to protect your driver's license from suspension.
+You (or your Heard County DUI Attorney) will need to file a request for an Administrative License Suspension (ALS) Hearing or an ignition interlock device.
 The fee to file the request is $150.
-If the request is not made or is not made within the ten-day timeframe, your license will be suspended.
+If the request is not made or is not made within the thirty-day timeframe, your license will be suspended.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a permit.
 Contact the Law Office of Richard Lawson today to speak with a DUI Lawyer in Franklin GA!

 How many DUI Attorneys in Heard County can say they have been on the other side of the courtroom?
 Richard Lawson began his legal career over twenty years ago as a DUI prosecutor.
 During his prosecutorial career, he tried DUI cases to a jury, prosecuted reckless drivers, and other charges.
 As a prosecutor, he learned how police think, what the court is looking for, and arguments that can ruin a prosecutor's case.